alexzilligmm/Time-series-forecasting/README.md

 ![License](https://img.shields.io/github/license/alexzilligmm/windy?style=flat-square)
 ![Status](https://img.shields.io/badge/Status-In%20Development-orange?style=flat-square)

-This folder contains three distinct solutions developed for the [Enifit](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) Kaggle challenge.
+This folder contains the code for the three distinct solutions developed for the [Enifit](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) Kaggle challenge.

 Our approaches span from **LSTM networks** to **Transformer architectures**, culminating in an **ensemble model** that combines the strengths of each method.
 Our goal is to highlight the differences, strengths, and weaknesses of various architectures when tackling the same forecasting problem.

 **Note:** This folder contains a refactored version of the original Kaggle notebook.
 As a result, replicating the experiments may require additional effort to write missing scripts and adjust file paths.
-Nonetheless, we believe that open-sourcing the project and sharing our results could still be valuable and helpful to others.

 ## 📖 Challenge Overview
+From the official page of the challenge:

 > *The goal of the competition is to create an energy prediction model of prosumers to reduce energy imbalance costs.*
 >
 > *This competition aims to tackle the issue of energy imbalance, a situation where the energy expected to be used doesn't line up with the actual energy used or produced.
 Prosumers, who both consume and generate energy, contribute a large part of the energy imbalance.
 Despite being only a small part of all consumers, their unpredictable energy use causes logistical and financial problems for the energy companies.*

+Solving this challenge will help improving energy managment, reducing waste and costs!

 ## 💾 Data
 The dataset used can be downloaded directly from the [challenge page](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/data).
 It consists of a CSV file that includes:

-🌍 Geographical information
+🌍 Geographical information, a grid of coordinates for metheorological stations, zip code of customers...

-🌤️ Weather data
+🌤️ Weather data, snow on the ground, solar radiation, temperature...

 💰 Relevant energy prices

 ☀️ Records of installed photovoltaic (PV) capacity

+🕝 Accurate timestamp

+The first thing we did was an extensive data analysis, producing some stats and plots about the data.
-Some data show a correlation with the targets.
+Some data showed a correlation with the targets.
 In particular, we present below some of the key results that emerged from our analysis:
 <p align="center">
   <img src="media/24-hours_correlation.png" alt="Target with itself" width="300">
   <img src="media/solar_rad_vs_prod.png" alt="Solar radiation vs production" width="300">